This is based on opinion. Please don't list it on a work's trope example list.

 His final appearance on Late Show With David Letterman - in which he was the sole guest for the entire hour - about a year before his death, which was his final public performance.
 It's hard not to get misty-eyed seeing him play "Roland the Headless Thompson Gunner", the last thing he played on the show.
 After the end of the show, Zevon gave Letterman - a huge fan of his - the guitar he always played on the show.

-A lot of his ballads can be considered this, including "Hasten Down the Wind", "Reconsider Me", "Accidentally Like a Martyr", "Mutineer", etc. Topping the list are the aforementioned "Keep Me in Your Heart" and "Knockin' on Heaven's Door", and ESPECIALLY a solo acoustic version of "Don't Let Us Get Sick" which he performed on Austin City Limits in 1999 and closes out both his love songs compilation "Reconsider Me" and the rarities/outtakes collection Preludes.
+A lot of his ballads can be considered this, including "Hasten Down the Wind", "Reconsider Me"note The liner notes for this song on the "Genius" album make it worse: She did.
+It was too late., "Accidentally Like a Martyr", "Mutineer", etc. Topping the list are the aforementioned "Keep Me in Your Heart" and "Knockin' on Heaven's Door", and ESPECIALLY a solo acoustic version of "Don't Let Us Get Sick" which he performed on Austin City Limits in 1999 and closes out both his love songs compilation "Reconsider Me" and the rarities/outtakes collection Preludes.

 "The Indifference of Heaven."
 The title alone is depressing.